Residual Value: The Definitive Guide (2024)

-Learn the essentials of calculating residual value for your business, with practical steps and insights to enhance financial planning and asset management.
+Master the art of calculating residual value with this comprehensive guide.
+Learn essential methods and tips to enhance your financial planning skills.

 Residual value, sometimes called salvage value, is the projected worth of an asset at the end of its useful life or lease term.
 Think of it like this: if you lease a car for three years, the residual value is what the car is estimated to be worth after those three years.
 It's important to remember this is an estimate, not a fixed number.
 This value plays a key role in various financial calculations, especially with leases.
 For example, with leased equipment or vehicles, the residual value directly affects your monthly payments.
 Generally, the longer an asset is used, the lower its residual value will be due to factors like wear and tear.